49 Different Types of Snakes in Florida

 The bodies of mud snakes are thick and contain exquisite color patterns.

-They have an iridescent blue glow in the sun, although their body is mainly glossy black with bars of red or pink covering their bellies.
+They have an iridescent blue glow in the sun, although their bodies are mainly glossy black, with bars of red or pink covering their bellies.

-Their iris is red, with noticeable yellow scales with a dark patch on their throat, mouth, nose, and chin.
+Their iris is red, and they have noticeable yellow scales, with a dark patch on their throat, mouth, nose, and chin.

-Other than the Florida Keys, these non-venomous types of snakes in Florida are found all over the state and are most common in slow-moving water.
+Other than the Florida Keys, these non-venomous types of snakes are found all over Florida and are most common in slow-moving water.

 19. Dekay’s Brown Snake